 The laptops on the other hand were analyzed by Ask Computer’s very own Maaz Kamani.
 Of the four laptops that were purchased, he found that the Asus Chromebook C223NA had heavy cosmetic damage in the form of heavy scratches.
 He classified this laptop as “Grade B” under cosmetic conditions.
 The seller was contacted regarding this who agreed to a refund with free shipping or a 10% refund for the item.

 According to Kamani, the laptops worked fine but showed signs of modification.
 According to him the RAM and hard drive had been changed on the HP EliteBook 830.
-The Chromebook’s motherboard showed signs of repair.
+The Chromebook’s motherboard showed signs of laptop repair.

 All refurbished products have a 90-day replacement warranty however if the product stops working outside this window, nothing can be done to help the customers out.